YupeiLin2388/Exploring-Negatives-in-Contrastive-Learning-for-Unpaired-Image-to-Image-Translation/README.md

 We provide our PyTorch implementation of [Exploring Negatives in Contrastive Learning for Unpaired Image-to-Image Translation](https://arxiv.org/abs/2204.11018)(PUT).

 In this paper, we propose a novel model called PUT for unpaired image-to-image translation.
-Compared with the previous contrastive learning methods, our proposed PUT is stable to learn the information between the corresponding patches, leading to a more effective contrast learning system
+Compared with the previous contrastive learning methods, our proposed PUT is stable to learn the information between the corresponding patches, leading to a more effective contrast learning system

 ## Example Results